GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

   a
   [`ReadableStreamDefaultController`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStreamDefaultController)
   by default.
-- `pull(controller)`: This method can be used by the developer to control the stream as more chunks are fetched.
+- `pull(controller)`: This method can be used to control the stream as more chunks are fetched.
 It will be called repeatedly when the stream's internal queue of chunks is not full, up until it reaches its high water mark.
 If `pull()` returns a promise, it will not be called again until that promise fulfills; if the promise rejects, the stream will become errored.
 - `cancel(reason)`: This method gets called when the stream consumer cancels the stream.

 The `ReadableStreamDefaultController` supports the following methods: